 Designed by Dan Gayfer Design

 Living close to the city certainly has its advantages – good public transport, the buzz of the inner-city and easy access to all the coolest bars and restaurants.
 The downside – especially in older terrace houses – is the cramped and dark living conditions.
 High House is in Melbourne’s trendy North Fitzroy, so it certainly has all those inner-city advantages.
-Now, thanks to a double-storey, gabled extension by Dan Gayfer Design, light, functionality and space has also been dialled up to high.
+Now, thanks to a double-storey, gabled extension by Dan Gayfer Design, light, functionality and space has also been dialed up to high.
 It’s hard to see a drawback…

 Only two rooms of the original terrace remain – a response to heritage controls which require the front rooms to remain intact.
 These rooms have been converted into bedrooms by Dan Gayfer Design to allow for a modern and bright living area to open onto the backyard.